leoafarias/genui/REFACTOR_IMPLEMENTATION.md

 ## Journal

 _This section will be updated after each phase to track the progress and any learnings from the implementation._

+### **Phase 1 Journal**

+Phase 1 is complete.
+All foundational data models for the GenUI Streaming Protocol have been created in `streaming_models.dart`.
+The obsolete `DynamicUIPacket`, `StateUpdate`, `LayoutUpdate`, and `FcpViewController` models have been removed from the codebase, and the `LayoutNode` and `BindingProcessor` have been refactored to support the new inline binding mechanism.

+The process involved several iterations of running `analyze_files` to identify and fix issues related to the removal of the old models.
+The test files were significantly impacted, and many obsolete tests were removed and replaced with placeholders for the new architecture.
+After fixing all analysis issues, all remaining tests passed.
+The code has been formatted and committed.